SignDiff: Diffusion Model for American Sign Language Production: RELATED WORK

-\paragraph{Sign Language Production} The development within the field of sign language is not well-balanced, with a concentration of work on \ac{slr} \cite{cui2017recurrent,grobel1997isolated,koller2020quantitative,kadir2004minimal,cooper2007large,koller2015continuous} and \ac{slt} \cite{camgoz2018neural,camgoz2020sign,ko2019neural,Bohacek_2022_WACV}.
+The development within the field of sign language is not well-balanced, with a concentration of work on \ac{slr} \cite{cui2017recurrent,grobel1997isolated,koller2020quantitative,kadir2004minimal,cooper2007large,koller2015continuous,fang2025signxfoundationmodelsign} and \ac{slt} \cite{camgoz2018neural,camgoz2020sign,ko2019neural,Bohacek_2022_WACV}.
 Various approaches have been explored, including those based on traditional models, neural networks, and model optimization methods.
 These different techniques have been used in the main research directions.
-Fortunately, in recent years, there has been increased attention given to \acf{slp}.
+With the development and deepening of the field, there has been increased attention given to \acf{slp}.

-Previously, researchers mainly relied on synthetic animation methods for \acf{slp} \cite{cox2002tessa,karpouzis2007educational,segouat2009study,mcdonald2016automated,10.1145/3490035.3490286}.
+Previously, researchers mainly relied on synthetic animation methods for \acf{slp} \cite{cox2002tessa,karpouzis2007educational,segouat2009study,mcdonald2016automated,10.1145/3490035.3490286,fang2024signllm}.
 However, with the introduction of the Transformer model, many studies have emerged based on neural translation and kinematics.
 These studies typically focused on PHOENIX14T as a means of exploration and experimentation \cite{saunders2020progressive,saunders2021continuous,huang2021towards,saunders2021mixed,saunders2021skeletal}.
 While many of these works involve an intermediate step of translating text to gloss, the temporal control of sign language production itself is challenging, leading to potential inaccuracies when translating to gloss.

-In our study, we do not consider this intermediate step due to our significantly larger dataset, which does not require the use of an intermediate step to compensate for data scarcity.
-Additionally, we improve the translation effectiveness through the optimization of structural modules.
+In our study, we do not consider this intermediate step due to the significantly larger dataset that our model uses, which does not require the use of an intermediate step to compensate for data scarcity.
+Additionally, we improve the effectiveness of translation by optimizing structural modules.

-\paragraph{Rendering of Conditional Input}
+\subsection{Rendering of Conditional Input}